 Is to see our young dancers grow into confident, creative people with an advanced understanding, respect and love for dance.

-Her love for dance and her desire to teach and learn was the motivation to create the Nartana Center for Performing Arts, where she teaches Bharatanatyam, Mohiniattam, Kuchipudi and continues to choreograph traditional and folk dances for her students and intends to spread the joy of dancing to today's youngsters.
+Her love for dance and her desire to teach and learn was the motivation to create the Nartana Center for Performing Arts, where she teaches Bharatanatyam, Kuchipudi Natyam and Mohiniattam.
+She continues to choreograph traditional and folk dances for her students and intends to spread the joy of dancing to today's youngsters.

 Students of any skill level, and cultural background are welcome.
 We invite everyone to share in our passion for this beautiful and ancient art.
 NCPA, strives to reach out to the community through public performances, educational presentations, workshops, and collaborations with other organizations.
 We will be happy to speak with anyone interested in taking a class or in learning more about NCPA .